 Source: Herbed Cornbread Stuffing

-These Balsamic BBQ Seitan and Tempeh Ribs by Rhea Parsons are indulgent, delicious and will satisfy any BBQ cravings you may get.
+These Balsamic BBQ Seitan and Tempeh Ribs by Rhea Parsons are indulgent, and delicious and will satisfy any BBQ cravings you may get.
 Serve them with some mashed potatoes and cole slaw or your favorite BBQ fixin’s.
 They make a great appetizer or entree.

 Source: Lentil Cashew Loaf